-Own The Third Day: Produce Your Best Results On The Toughest Day
+Own The Third Day: Produce Your Best Results On Your Toughest Days

 If you’ve ever joined a gym or re-started your workouts, you know The Third Day.